Diabetes Mellitus (cont.)

 Acute complications of type 2 diabetes

 In patients with type 2 diabetes, stress, infection, and medications (such as corticosteroids) can also lead to severely elevated blood sugar levels.
 Accompanied by dehydration, severe blood sugar elevation in patients with type 2 diabetes can lead to an increase in blood osmolality (hyperosmolar state).
 This condition can worsen and lead to coma (hyperosmolar coma).
 A hyperosmolar coma usually occurs in elderly patients with type 2 diabetes.
 Like diabetic ketoacidosis, a hyperosmolar coma is a medical emergency.
 Immediate treatment with intravenous fluid and insulin is important in reversing the hyperosmolar state.
 Unlike patients with type 1 diabetes, patients with type 2 diabetes do not generally develop ketoacidosis solely on the basis of their diabetes.
 Since in general, type 2 diabetes occurs in an older population, concomitant medical conditions are more likely to be present, and these patients may actually be sicker overall.
-The complication and death rates from hyperosmolar coma is thus higher than in DKA.
+The complication and death rates from hyperosmolar coma is thus higher than in diabetic ketoacidosis.

 Hypoglycemia means abnormally low blood sugar (glucose).
 In patients with diabetes, the most common cause of low blood sugar is excessive use of insulin or other glucose-lowering medications, to lower the blood sugar level in diabetic patients in the presence of a delayed or absent meal.
 When low blood sugar levels occur because of too much insulin, it is called an insulin reaction.
 Sometimes, low blood sugar can be the result of an insufficient caloric intake or sudden excessive physical exertion.